vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 #### Design 2: Black panel

 This black panel design is created with a `picture-element` with a black background image.
-The helper switches are relative positioned.
+The helper switches are relatively positioned.

 ![Black panel](orcon_images/home_assistant_orcon_remote_d2.jpg)